 It is summer in Malaga, an excellent excuse to visit this charming coastal city.
-If you like to travel but also save money, this article is for you.
-Keep reading and know all the free things you can do in Malaga, without losing the fun of your adventure.
+If you like to travel but also like to save money, this article is for you.
+Keep reading and discover all the free things you can do in Malaga, without losing the fun of your adventure.

-The landscapes, the warm climate and the crystal clear waters that recharge our energy 100%, it is almost impossible not to want to do thousands of things in this paradisiac city.
-But if you have little money, do not be discouraged, Malaga offers you many free things to do and places to visit.
+With the landscapes, the warm climate and the crystal clear waters that recharge our energy 100%, it is almost impossible not to want to do thousands of things in this paradise city.
+But if you don’t have much money, don’t be discouraged, Malaga offers you many free things to do and places to visit.